-We agree with the multitude of online articles stressing that signatures should be distinctive and unforgettable, like handwriting.
+We agree with many online articles stressing that signatures, like handwriting, should be distinctive and unforgettable.
 We also recommend that signatures be elaborate yet simple enough to be completed within a few seconds.

 Here’s our complete guide to making distinctive signatures, whether you need them for legal documents, emails, or official communication.
 As a bonus, we’ve also shared suggestions on creating and using digital signatures.

 What Should My Signature Look Like?
 Signature Ideas

 Since there are no rigid rules regarding signatures, we recommend reflecting on the following:

 - Consider your handwriting (cursive or print), and look at other famous signatures to get some inspiration.

 - You can use letters to make a graphic impact by emphasizing the first letter, using lowercase letters, or adding a cursive twist to letters like s, y, j, and g.

 - Don’t forget to vary the spacing of your letters—too closely placed or overlapping letters and design elements can make signatures illegible.

 You can also create multiple signatures, depending on how and where you wish to use them.